Tuesday, October 30, 2018

 A stray bullet in a volume of the town archive

 The episode of the Kronenwirt (landlord of the Crown Inn) is well-known.
 When soldiers came to his house to arrest him for sympathizing with the insurgents, he shouted, "Ich dulde es nicht, dass ich erschossen werde" (I will not tolerate being shot).
-His chutzpah impressed the soldiers such that they let him go.
+His chutzpah impressed the soldiers, and they let him go.

 We finished our walk at the municipal cemetery.